 Firms that receive an expected depreciation shock will anticipate their expenditures, while those that receive an expected appreciation shock will postpone their import expenditures compared to similar firms in the control group.
+This intertemporal elasticity of foreign inputs demand is conceptually different to the trade elasticity that measures the reaction of trade flows after a change in trade costs in the cross-section of import origins.
+The reason is that the universe of import transactions in Colombia are denominated in dollars, and as a consequence, a change in the COP-USD exchange rate will change import costs from the universe of origins.

-This intertemporal elasticity of foreign inputs demand, though less studied in the international trade literature, is conceptually related to the intertemporal elasticity of demand in the investment and durable consumption literature (House and Shapiro, 2008; McKay and Wieland, 2021).
-It offers the added benefit of having very clean identifying assumptions and serves as a crucial input to models of lumpy and durable import behavior, as discussed in Alessandria, Kaboski, and Midrigan (2010).
-While other works have attempted to estimate this intertemporal elasticity (Khan and Khederlarian, 2021), we are as far as we know the first to measure firm-level expectations and actions in this context, and more generally, one of the few that have been able to link survey expectation or any variable with real actions measured outside the survey (Coibion et al., 2020)
+Although less studied in the international trade literature, the intertemporal elasticity of import demand is conceptually related to the intertemporal elasticity of demand in the investment and durable consumption literature (House and Shapiro, 2008; McKay and Wieland, 2021).
+Our design offers the added benefit of having very clean identifying assumptions and serves as a crucial input to models of durable import behavior, as discussed in Alessandria, Kaboski, and Midrigan (2010).
+While other works have attempted to estimate this intertemporal elasticity (Khan and Khederlarian, 2021), we are the first to measure firm-level expectations and actions after a clean intervention, and more generally, this paper belongs to the very small subset of papers that have linked survey expectations with measured actions outside the survey (Coibion et al., 2020).

 One of the main advantages of our approach is that it isolates the direct effects of changes in exchange rates from indirect GE effects and policy reactions that current exchange rate movements induce.
 For example, following an exchange rate depreciation, monetary policy rates could adjust in response to the GE pass-through of the exchange rate to local inflation.
 Additionally, the local central bank's response to inflation shifts will influence the form and magnitude of this adjustment.
 Therefore, the estimated effects of an exchange rate movement in the time series will be a combination of the direct, indirect (GE), and policy reaction effects.
-Our approach effectively shuts down the reaction of aggregate quantities and prices in the present, preserving the expected direct and indirect effects of exchange rate shocks.
-This serves as a natural elasticity to target in models of international finance and trade with forward-looking firms (Alessandria, Arkolakis, and Ruhl, 2021; Egorov and Mukhin, 2023; Alessandria, Khan, and Khederlarian, 2024).
+Our approach effectively shuts down the reaction of aggregate quantities and prices in the present, preserving the expected direct and indirect effects of exchange rate shocks.2 Our estimates are natural well-identified moments (Nakamura and Steinsson, 2018) to target in dynamic models of international finance and trade with forward-looking firms(Alessandria, Arkolakis, and Ruhl, 2021; Egorov and Mukhin, 2023; Alessandria, Khan, and Khederlarian, 2024; Chen et al., 2024; Boehm et al., 2024).